 Let’s look back to 1971.
 This is when the State Archives was established as an official department of New York.
 The state of New York had no formal, centralized government record-keeping function until 50 years ago, making it a relative newcomer in Albany.

 When the State Archives was founded, it was authorized to develop records retention schedules: legally binding rules about how long certain kinds of government records must be kept.
 For example, vital records must be kept in perpetuity.
 Your mileage log, if your government job requires travel?
 Probably not in perpetuity.
-These record retention schedules apply to all counties, cities, towns, and villages in New York.
+These record retention schedules apply equally to all counties, cities, towns, and villages in New York.

 Before 1971, elected and appointed officials and civil servants in New York more or less decided on their own what to keep or toss.
-Even today, there are lots of people in local government offices who are not well-trained in the record-keeping requirements pertaining to their job or department and they unilaterally delete or discard files.
+Even today, there are people in local government offices who are not well-trained in the record-keeping requirements pertaining to their job or department and they unilaterally delete or discard files.

 This is a very long way of explaining why local government offices might not have the records you are expecting to find.
 And why “there must have been a fire” is a convenient explanation, even when it is false.
 Sometimes it means Oops, someone threw that stuff out.